operator-framework/operator-controller/CONTRIBUTING.md

 Unsure where to submit an issue?
 - [The Operator-Controller project](https://github.com/operator-framework/operator-controller/), which is the top level component allowing users to specify operators they'd like to install.
 - [The Catalogd project](https://github.com/operator-framework/catalogd/), which hosts operator content and helps users discover installable content.
-- [The Deppy project](https://github.com/operator-framework/deppy/), which enables the operator-controller to identify valid installs and upgrades from the list of installable content provided via the Catalogd project.

 Don't worry if you accidentally submit an issue against the wrong project, if we notice that an issue would fit better with a separate project we'll move it to the correct repository and mention it in the #olm-dev slack channel.